IamGogul/particles-ext-for-elementor/readme.txt

 The purpose of the Particles Extension for Elementor Plugin is to enhance the visual appeal and interactivity of Elementor-built websites by enabling users to easily add dynamic particle effects to their pages.
 = Is there a premium version with additional features? = As of now, it is a free plugin, and all its features are available in the free version.
+= Is Particles Extension for Elementor Plugin compatible with the latest version of WordPress? = Yes, it is developed to be compatible with the latest version of WordPress as well as the current version of Elementor.

 == Screenshots ==
 1. For Section Widget